-In 2023, foreign exchange contracts are used to hedge foreign exchange risks arising from trade payables denominated in United States Dollar.
-The contracted net cash outflows of the outstanding forward foreign exchange contract is \$53,042,800 (2022 - \$12,143,700).

-The settlement date on forward foreign exchange is between 3 April 2023 to 28 April 2023 (2022 - 1 April 2022 to 29 April 2022).
-GovTech will settle the foreign exchange contract on a gross basis.
+In 2023, foreign exchange contracts were used to hedge foreign exchange risks arising from trade payables denominated in United States Dollar.
+The contracted net cash outflows of the outstanding forward foreign exchange contract was \$Nil (2023 - \$53,042,800).
+The settlement date on forward foreign exchange was between 3 April 2023 to 28 April 2023.